• GGRF projects

 1. Our New Name

 • Why the new name?
 We outgrew the category of “accelerator.”
-When I started Elemental in 2009, there were few early stage investors and no accelerators for energy or climate.
+When I started Elemental in 2009 with funding from U.S. Department of Energy, there were few early stage investors and no accelerators for energy or climate.
 As more money has gone into the early stages and our portfolio companies have matured, our entrepreneurs have hit new roadblocks and now need different types of capital, like project finance for their first few commercial facilities.
 As our portfolio has grown, so have we.

 • We’ve grown into a broader investing platform with a family of funds working in concert to mobilize capital from philanthropy, government, and private investors.
 The platform is anchored by a non-profit supported by more than $210M in philanthropy and public funding to date.
 Our family of funds also includes the $94M venture fund Earthshot Ventures, which we launched in 2021.